r-poloni/exabase_visualiser/README.md

 I encourage you to first take a look to the example file (example_data.csv) and try to run the app with this data, to see what the table looks like and how it works.
 The data table has been produced re-arranging the data from the supplementary_data_s1.xlsx and supplementary_data_s2.xlsx from [Poloni et al. (2023)](https://academic.oup.com/zoolinnean/article/200/3/705/7246614), and contains occurrence data for the genus Stenostoma, together with the data used for molecular analyses.

-To avoid problems to the code, I suggest to re-arrange your data based on the example, but of course it is possible to run the app also with a differently formatted table, with some adjustments.
+To avoid problems to the code, I suggest to re-arrange your own data based on the example, but of course it is possible to run the app also with a differently formatted table, with some adjustments.
 To run with the code provided, the table should at least contain the following fields:
 - "genus": taxonomy
 - "species": taxonomy
 - "nation": nation where the sample has been recorded